bilowik/sss-rs/README.md

 # sss-rs
 A purely functional (as in, working) and likely inefficient implementation of Shamir Secret Sharing in Rust

-Not intended to be used in production code in ANY way, I do not provide any guarantees for data that may be stored using the library provided here.
-Use at your own risk.
+Not intended to be used in production code.

 # Example
 ```